eddie-energy/architecture/arc42/building-block-view/EDDIE_Framework/EDDIE_Framework.md

 ---

  ## Eddie Framework
  The EDDIE Framework contains the core functionality of EDDIE.
-As the Framework (especially the regional connectors and their interaction with other systems) can be different for different countries, each county is shown in its own subsection.
+As the Framework (especially the regional connectors and their interaction with other systems) can be different for different countries, each country is shown in its own subsection.

  ### Eddie Framework Austria